FAQ's: Your Questions Answered

 If a verdict is rendered in favor of the estate of the decedent, damages will be awarded to the decedent’s estate, and then distributed to survivors as specified in the verdict.
 If the verdict is rendered in the favor of the defendant, no award will be made against the defendant and the case will be dismissed.
 Either side has the ability to appeal a decision if the disagree with the outcome of the case and/or one side believes the court may have abused its discretion when allowing or denying evidence in the proceedings.
 It is important to remember that this can be a very lengthy and emotional process.
 It is imperative that you are represented by a law firm experienced in the area of wrongful death litigation.

 More questions about the process of wrongful death litigation?
-Call the Law Office of Dan Newlin & Partners at (407) 888-8000.
+Call Dan Newlin Injury Attorneys at (407) 888-8000.
 Wrongful death litigation can be very complex, and it is very important that you consult with a experienced attorney in order to fully understand the process.
-Dan Newlin & Partners are proud to have assembled a team of experience, professional and compassionate attorneys who have proven track records in wrongful death litigation.
+Dan Newlin Injury Attorneys are proud to have assembled a team of experience, professional and compassionate attorneys who have proven track records in wrongful death litigation.
 Call or contact us at any time to arrange for a meeting with a member of our team.
 Remember that we are available to meet with you and your family any day of the week, and at time that is convenient for you.
 It is our philosophy that only a well informed client is in a position to make major decision concerning their case.
 For that reason, we make keeping you informed our number one priority.
 Please call or contact us today.
 The call is free.